 - It allows customization that causes bugs and poor coding than ASP.NET.

-– PHP error handling is traditionally considered poor when compared to other programming languages which mean it can take more time to discover why a particular piece of code isn’t working at expected.
+- PHP error handling is traditionally considered poor when compared to other programming languages which means it can take more time to discover why a particular piece of code isn’t working as expected.

 ASP.NET: Pros and Cons

-– ASP.NET is highly scalable; its scalability index even posing a stiff competition to its rival PHP.
+- ASP.NET is highly scalable; its scalability index even posing stiff competition to its rival PHP.

 - Microsoft owns it.